All Episodes

 They're rich because of energy.

-We have hundreds and hundreds of years worth of energy resources, fossil fuel resources sources, gas, oil, coal.
+We have hundreds and hundreds of years worth of energy resources, fossil fuel resource sources, gas, oil, coal, and we're not tapping into it.

-And he wasn't tapping and depleting our strategic petroleum reserves either in the process, the way Joe Biden did, because he viewed it as a national emergency, the the 2022 midterm elections, and he did it to artificially reduce the price of oil at the pump in the lead up to that election.
+And he wasn't tapping and depleting our strategic petroleum reserves either in the process, the way Joe Biden did, because he viewed it as a national emergency, the 2022 midterm elections, and he did it to artificially reduce the price of oil at the pump in the lead up to that election.

 And to my knowledge, they have not replenished the strategic petroleum reserves.

-Because if America had a half a brain, we would be doing what the Saudis are doing.
+So this is the deeper story here, because if America had a half a brain, we would be doing what the Saudis are doing.

 And that's the story behind the PGA and the Saudi government's ability to buy the PGA, basically, and to pay all these golfers.

-Are they gonna go after the NFL?
+Are they going to go after the NFL?

 Or Major League Baseball or the NBA or the NHL.

-And it's it's so unnecessary.
+And it's so unnecessary.

-By the way, one other side note, uh, it was in the Washington examiner that the Biden administration has quietly begun filling in small portions of the unfenced areas on the southern border where they abruptly had halted the Trump era era projects after the president wagered a brutal campaign condemning the idea of a wall.
+It was in the Washington Examiner that the Biden administration has quietly begun filling in small portions of the unfenced areas on the southern border where they abruptly had halted the Trump era projects after the president wagered a brutal campaign condemning the idea of a wall.

 What a shocker.

-Linda do you uh do you ever take Liam to the beach?
+Linda, do you ever take Liam to the beach?

 I try not to.